 GCSE Grade 6 or above in Biology and another science or two Grade 6s or above in Combined Science.
 Plus GCSE Grade 5 or above in Mathematics.

 Assessment is by examination.
 The Practical Endorsement is teacher-assessed.

-This A Level lays the groundwork for further study in a range of courses across the biology spectrum, including zoology, ecology, genetics, nursing, biomedical sciences and medicine and it is accepted as an appropriate A Level for many other degree level courses.
+This A Level lays the groundwork for further study in a range of courses across the biology spectrum, including zoology, ecology, genetics, nursing, biomedical sciences, maths, physics and medicine and it is accepted as an appropriate A Level for many other degree level courses.